orstavik/JoiEvents/docs/1d2_composedEvents/2c_WhatIs_SlottedEvents.md

  * the propagation path for events that `target` the slotted element will cross *down into* the shadowDOM border,
  * for both `composed: false` and `composed: true` events.

 A "slotted event" is an event that is *currently* propagating/sent into another shadowDOM context via a `<slot>`.
 This shadowDOM will have a lower DOM context than the DOM context of the original, innermost `target`.
-Both `composed: false` and `composed: true` events can be slotted events (yes, you heard right! `composed: false` events can cross shadowDOM borders *going down into a `<slot>`).
-When the same event is propagating in the DOM context of the slotted element `target` (the events original DOM context) or a DOM context above, we do not refer the event as being slotted.
+Both `composed: false` and `composed: true` events can be slotted events (yes, you heard right! **`composed: false` events can cross shadowDOM borders going *down* into a `<slot>`**).
+When the same event is propagating in the DOM context of the slotted element `target` (the events original DOM context) or a DOM context above, we do not refer to the event as being slotted.

 ## Demo: slotted events